Codeception/codeception.github.com/for/joomla.md

 composer require codeception/codeception --dev
 ```

-Codeception should be installed globally for a project.
-To start please run
+Then run:

 ```
 vendor/bin/codecept bootstrap --empty
 ```

-which creates `codeception.yml` and `tests` directory.
-There are no test suites in `tests` directory.
+Previous command will have createed `codeception.yml` and `tests` directory.

 ### Acceptance Testing

+#### Using headless browser

+To test the User Interface of a Joomla Template or an Extension (plugin, module, component, language pack,...) you should simulate the user interaction with a browser.

-For UI testing you will have to create first suite for acceptance tests:
+For UI testing you will the first step will be to create an  acceptance tests suite:

 ```
 vendor/bin/codecept generate:suite acceptance
 ```

 This will create `acceptance.suite.yml` and `acceptance` folder inside `tests`.
-Acceptance tests should be configured to work with Selenium WebDriver to test application inside a real browser.

 ```yaml
 class_name: AcceptanceTester